ThatOneDevil/FrizzlenStore/README.md

 2. Verify your configuration settings
 3. Ensure you have Vault and a compatible economy plugin installed
 4. For database issues, check connection settings in the config file
+5. For template issues, see the [Template Management Guide](docs/template-management.md)

 ## Support and Contributions